 Processes define guidelines and expectations - watch for the benefits derived from communicating what is expected.
-This will reestablish delegation of authority and expectation to those who can turn the events of the company.
+This will re-establish delegation of authority and expectation to those who can turn the events of the company.
 When results are recurring this stimulates value.

+Nurture resources

-Nurture resources.
-Leverage all resources - people/facilities/advisors - to complete a turn.
-Set up an incentive structure for employees awarding only when they accomplish goals set forth in long-term strategy.
+Leverage all resources -people/facilities/ advisors - to complete the turn.
+Often the key resource is the employee: Set up an incentive structure paying only when they accomplish the goals set forth in your long-term strategy.
 A robust incentive structure shares the risk; if successful all will gain.
 If not, you're not subsidizing poor performance.
 Your incentive for investing is return when the sale occurs.
 Their incentive should be based on performance that will take the company beyond its sale.
 After all, they are a key asset your buyer is looking for.